5'-nucleotidase (5'-NT) is a protein produced by the liver. A test can be done to measure the amount of this protein in

-Your provider may tell you to stop taking some medicines that could interfere with the test.
+Your health care provider may tell you to stop taking some medicines that could interfere with the test.
 Drugs that may affect results include:

 - Acetaminophen (Tylenol)

 Why the Test is Performed

 Your provider may order this test if you have signs of a liver problem.
 It is used mostly to tell if the high protein level is due to liver damage or skeletal muscle damage.

 The normal value is 2 to 17 units per liter.